apacheignite/documentation/sql/dml.md

 [/block]
 Since all the data is stored in Data Grid in a form of key-value entries, all the DML related operations are converted into corresponding cache key-value based commands like `cache.put(...)` or `cache.invokeAll(...)` at some stage of a DML query execution.

-Let's have a deep look on how all these DML statements are implemented in practice and can be used by your application.
+Let's have a deep look at how all these DML statements are implemented in practice and can be used by your application.
 [block:api-header]
 {
   "type": "basic",
-  "title": "DML Statements"
+  "title": "DML API"
 }
 [/block]
 In general, all the DML statements can be divided into two groups.
 The ones that add new entries into a cache (`INSERT` and `MERGE`) and those which modify existed data (`UPDATE` and `DELETE`).